 White Oak Trees Make An Excellent, Stable Shade Tree

 Even though the white oak tree starts on a slow slide, it makes up for it with its longevity.
-The tree can easily live for 60o years.
+The tree can easily live for 60 years.
 It can reach heights of 100 feet, while the diameter of the trunk can reach 6 feet.

 The flowers and the leaves of the oak tree begin to bloom simultaneously in the early spring.
 The leaves, which have seven to nine points, change colors to make their appearance in the spring.
-They begin as pale pink and then turn into a silver-tone, to be followed by green.
+They begin as pale pink and then turn into a silver tone, to be followed by green.
 In the fall, the leaves tend to be either red or brown.
 The leaves stay on the tree during the winter months.
 The acorns are mature roughly four months after the pollination process.

 Growing White Oaks

 White oak trees can grow from the mountains to the beach, making them a great asset to any landscaping theme.
 Their size and the fact that they live for a long time making them ideal shade trees.
 The perfect placement of this tree is in the sunny spots of the property.
 Because these oak trees live for such a long time, they make significant natural border markers between properties.
 However, do not plant them next to driveways, walkways, etc. The trunk base tends to have a little bit of a flare to it, making the trunk stick out a bit.
 It can be a hazard for someone who is walking by and not paying attention.
 When planting more than one together, give them at least five feet of space between seedlings.
 That will prevent the problem of the trees being overcrowded as they continue to grow.
-These sturdy trees will hold up to gusty wind and inclement weather.
+These sturdy trees will hold up to gusty winds and inclement weather.